-- Allow learners to break out into think-pair-share groups to begin generating some ideas. - Ask the groups to share their ideas, and record down their responses in a bullet list at the front of the class on the board. - Discuss as a class the changes in weather/climate they have noticed (no longer need to wear coat under your Halloween costume, skiing season is shorter, water levels at a friend's cottage are lower... etc.) - Focus your discussion on what you have actually seen/observed/already know with respect to your watershed: changes in the climate and how they affect the watershed (e.g. extreme weather events, lower water levels, etc.), the consequences of these (on fish, human health, agriculture, forests, recreation, etc.) and who would be affected (farmers, tourists, loggers, etc. and you!).
+- c.
+Ask the groups to share their ideas, and record down their responses in a bullet list at the front of the class on the board. - Discuss as a class the changes in weather/climate they have noticed (no longer need to wear coat under your Halloween costume, skiing season is shorter, water levels at a friend's cottage are lower... etc.) - e.
+Focus your discussion on what you have actually seen/observed/already know with respect to your watershed: changes in the climate and how they affect the watershed (e.g. extreme weather events, lower water levels, etc.), the consequences of these (on fish, human health, agriculture, forests, recreation, etc.) and who would be affected (farmers, tourists, loggers, etc. - and you!).

-Step 2: Hypothesize and Plan 🌾
+Step 2: Hypothesize and Plan

-- As a class, decide the focus of your inquiry. - Learners can be split up into groups so that they can brainstorm potential inquiry questions.
-Have the groups discuss what they have taken away from the class discussions. - You will want the learners to choose how they structure their inquiry and this will emerge as you listen and help guide their discussions from the side. - Remind learners that the inquiry question needs to investigate both the impacts of climate change on their municipality and the actions required to address it.
+- a.
+As a class, decide the focus of your inquiry.

+- Learners can be split up into groups so that they can brainstorm potential inquiry questions.
+Have the groups discuss what they have taken away from the class discussions.

+- c.
+You will want the learners to choose how they structure their inquiry and this will emerge as you listen and help guide their discussions from the side.

+- d.
+Remind learners that the inquiry question needs to investigate both the impacts of climate change on their municipality and the actions required to address it.

-- Allow learners to state their questions as a hypothesis using the "If...then...because..." format.
+- e.
+Allow learners to state their questions as a hypothesis using the "If...then...because..." format.
 For example, "If climate change continues as it is, then frequent droughts will make our community poor."
 On your own, or in groups, think of your own wording!
 Create flexible groups based on your interest.
 These groups might be topical

-- Water
+- a.
+Water

-- Fisheries/Agriculture
+- b.
+Fisheries

-- Recreation and tourism
+- c.
+Recreation and tourism

-- Forests
+- d.
+Forests

-- Health
+- e.
+Health

-- Ecosystems
+- f.
+Ecosystems

+- g.
+Agriculture etc.

+- Farmers

 - Tourist operators

 - Local politicians etc.

-- Hand out the Climate Change in My Watershed Inquiry Worksheet to the learners in their groups and have them to complete Part 1.
+- f.
+Hand out the Climate Change in My Watershed Inquiry Worksheet to the learners in their groups and allow them to complete Part 1.